Azure/container-apps-deploy-pipelines-task/README.md

 opening the Account Administration screen (gear icon on the top-right of the screen) and then click on the Services Tab.

-Create the [ARM](https://azure.microsoft.com/en-in/documentation/articles/resource-group-overview/) service endpoint and use the **'Azure Resource Manager'** endpoint type; for more information on creating service connections, please follow [this document](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints).
+Create the [ARM](https://azure.microsoft.com/en-in/documentation/articles/resource-group-overview/) service endpoint and use the **'Azure Resource Manager'** endpoint type and choose **Service Principal** authentication method; for more information on creating service connections, please follow
+[this document](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints).

 ### Azure CLI